artsimboldo/kaipur/README.md

 # Le-Secret-de-Kaipur
 An Oric adventure game in Tangerine BASIC, I wrote in 1984.
 The only and solely purpose of this is documentation, retrogaming and archiving.

 ![](atmos.jpg)

-Oric Atmos (1984 - 1985; still alive in my heart)
+Oric Atmos (1984 - 1985) - still alive in my heart :-)

 ## Cover box (cassette)